UPDATED 6th July 2020

 Regardless of the true motives, a large number of the anointed ‘sole agents’ were soon accused of abusing their monopolies by overcharging tourists, underpaying property owners, or simply providing poor service.
 Some sole agents who owned their own properties on the complex further abused their position by filling their own apartments first and only then passing the leftover bookings to the other owners.

 Needless to say, a large percentage of owners soon took matters into their own hands.
-Many bypassed their designated sole agent and took their chances by renting privately or through an independent professional agent.
+Many bypassed the designated sole agent and took their chances by renting privately or through an independent professional agent.
 For over 13 years most got away with it and never received any inspection or fine.

 However, having largely failed to enforce the law for over 13 years, in 2011 the government suddenly instructed the tourist inspectors to step up enforcement.
 They started with independent rental agents, who obviously represented an easier ‘one-stop-shop’ than chasing around individual owners.
 Those agents received demands for information about their clients and their properties.
 Some gave in and disclosed the information, whilst others correctly refused and instructed solicitors to defend (such defences proving largely successful).